-Mid summer is obviously reasons this is often considered to be the best time to visit Antarctica.
+Mid-summer is often considered to be the best time to visit Antarctica.
 The days are their longest, the temperatures are the warmest and there are rarely sea ice issues preventing you from getting in anywhere.

 Late Season (February and March)

-For the reasons mentioned in the early season section you’re also not likely to have massive sea ice issues, which would prevent you from seeing the sites on the Antarctica Peninsula.

-Most of the advantages are wildlife related.
+This is actually one of our very favourite times to travel to Antarctica.
+As with early season cruises, prices are obviously a little cheaper but there are also other priceless advantages.
+For the reasons mentioned in the early season section, you’re not likely to have massive sea ice issues that prevent you from seeing the sites on the Antarctica Peninsula, yet most of the advantages are wildlife related.

-The penguins and most of the wildlife will still be there so you don’t need to worry that they all would have flown the coop.
-The great thing is that the penguin chicks will be getting a little bigger and the seal pugs a little more independent.
-The seal pups in particular are a consideration as once they become more independent their parents tend to go out to sea to find food.
-This is important as in the mid season the pups are very small and parents tend to be very protective of them.
-Seal pups are the Antarctica equivalent of puppy dogs, cute, playful and inquisitive.
-If you’re lucky you’ll find some landing site with unattended seal pups who will only be too happy to put on show for you.
+The penguins and most of the wildlife will still be there so you need not worry that they will have flown the coop.
+The great thing, however, is that the penguin chicks will be getting a little bigger and the seal pugs a little more independent.
+The seal pups in particular are a consideration as once they become more independent, their parents tend to go out to sea to find food.
+This is actually quite an important aspect for animal lovers.
+In mid-season, seal parents are serious ‘helicopter parents’, hovering about their bubs and ensuring they never steer too far.
+In late-season, however, when young parents are obviously exhausted and have relaxed the reigns (hello, we hear you!) you’ll find curious seal pups coming in for a closer look and being infinitely more interactive than at any other time.
+Seals are the Antarctica equivalent of puppy dogs: cute, playful and immensely inquisitive.
+If you’re lucky, you’ll find some landing site with unattended seal pups who will only be too happy to put on show for you.

-If you’re lucky enough to go on an Antarctica cruise including South Georgia there may also be a chance to visit Waving Albatross nesting sites at this time (they are closed in the mid season to protect them as the chicks hatch).
+If you’re lucky enough to go on an Antarctica cruise including South Georgia there may also be a chance to visit Waving Albatross nesting sites at this time (they are closed in the mid-season to protect them as the chicks hatch).
 Click here for more details about why you should include South Georgia in your Antarctica cruise itinerary.